whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Manager for Lustre\* YUM Repository Configuration

-Intel® EE for Lustre\* software is distributed as RPM packages.
+Manager for Lustre\* software is distributed as RPM packages.
 These are hosted in YUM repositories on the manager server running the Intel® Manager for Lustre\* software and GUI.